abasile1-tech/flash-card-application/README.md

  - Add a Search Deck Button
  - Add an Edit Card Button
  - Log the user out if the local Storage no longer knows who the user is anymore
+ - Add some UI/UX design
+   - Design a logo for the website
+   - Header
+   - Footer
+   - New Color Scheme
+   - Condensed Login/Signup views
+   - Three bar dropdowns for logout and return to decks functionality